bastiaan02/jekyll-base/_posts/2019-02-13-ie-electric.md

 ---
 Customers whose complaints are not satisfactorily addressed may approach the forum office Draft

-In Flow you can use union types similar to enums:
+In Flow you can use union types similar to enums: Updated